Teichlab/scg_lib_structs/docs/source/ge/sci-RNA-seq3.md

     https://teichlab.github.io/scg_lib_structs/data/sci-RNA-seq3_hairpin_bc.csv
 ```

-Now we need to generate all possible combinations of the __RT barcode__ and the __hairpin barcode__.
+Now we need to generate the whitelist of the __RT barcode__ and the __hairpin barcode__.
 Those barcodes are sequenced in __Read 1__ using the bottom strand as the template.
 They are in the same direction of the Illumina TruSeq Read 1 sequence.
 Therefore, we should take their sequences as they are.
 In addition, if you check the [__sci-RNA-seq3 GitHub page__](https://teichlab.github.io/scg_lib_structs/methods_html/sci-RNA-seq3.html), you will see that the __hairpin barcode__ is in front of the __RT barcode__ in the final library.
 Therefore, we should pass the whitelist to `starsolo` in that order.
 See the next section for more details.

 ```bash
 # hairpin barcode whitelist